Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

-The left part of Figure \ref{fig:generation-vs-ent-sub} shows the results with entity-substitution counter-memory.
-Observably, although the instruction clearly guides LLMs to answer questions based on the given counter-memory, LLMs still tend to answer the question with their own parametric memory.
-This observation is aligned with previous work~\cite{longpre2021entity}.
-The reasons may stem from the incoherence of the evidence built with substitution: In the following given example, although ``Washington D.C.'' is successfully substituted by ``London'', the context containing Washington Monument and USA still highly correlate to the original entity, impeding LLMs to believe London is the answer.
+Figure \ref{fig:ent_vs_gen} shows the results with this approach on \textsc{PopQA} dataset.
+Observably, although the instruction clearly guides LLMs to answer questions based on the given counter-memory, LLMs still stick to their parametric memory instead, especially for three closed-sourced LLMs (ChatGPT, GPT-4, and PaLM2).
+This observation is aligned with previous work~\citep{longpre2021entity}.
+The reasons may stem from the incoherence of the evidence built with substitution: In the given example, although ``Washington D.C.'' is successfully substituted by ``London'', the context containing Washington Monument and USA still highly correlate with the original entity, impeding LLMs to generate London as the answer.
+Furthermore, when comparing Llama2-7B and Vicuna-7B to their larger counterparts in the same series (i.e., Llama2-70B and Vicuna-33B), we observe that the larger LLMs are more inclined to insist on their parametric memory.
+We suppose that larger LLMs, due to their enhanced memorization and reasoning capabilities, are more sensitive to incoherent sentences.